Miaooocat/Miaooocat.github.io/source/_posts/Java/Java_Basic/Java_24_MultiThreading.md

 We can create other threads
     - These will run concurrently with main thread
     - Background system threads also compete with our threads for CPU time
-    - The JVM's thread scheduler decides which one runs when
+    - The JVM's thread scheduler decides which one runs

 # Thread States